mystoragebox/Jellyfin-Music-Video-Tutorial/README.md

 - root\J Music\Artist - Song 1 - Live.mp4
 - root\J Music\Artist - Song 2.mp4

-Then drag all of the mp4's into Musicbee.
+Drag all of the mp4's into Musicbee.
 Most of the metadata fields do not show on Jellyfin, some wont even get saved to mp4.
 The following fields will work;
 1. Title
 2. Artist
 3. Album (Type the Artist here unless you have a corresponding CD in your collection)